All-Canadian royalty portfolio

 For the metallurgical coal royalty, the royalty is based on a fixed share of net revenue from the coal sold.

-The Prairies Royalties coal royalties provide a consistent stream of revenue.
-With the exception of the royalties received from the Cheviot mine, variations in operating costs or coal prices have no effect on these royalties, with the volume mined from leased areas being the greatest determinant of royalty revenues.
+The Prairie Royalties coal royalties provide a consistent stream of revenue.
+With the exception of the royalties received from the Cheviot metallurgical coal mine, variations in operating costs or coal prices have no effect on these royalties, with the volume mined from leased areas being the greatest determinant of royalty revenues.

 In November of 2015, the newly elected Alberta government announced a goal of accelerating the phase out of its coal fueled electrical generation capacity by 2030.
 This contrasts with a prior federal regulatory condition that says these plants would either meet more stringent CO2 emission standards by the approximate 50th anniversary of original commissioning or be forced to close.
 Four of the Altius producing royalties are tonnage based royalties derived from mining operations that provide fuel to 15 individual electricity generating units in Alberta.
 Under the federal regulation we had assumed the largest of the Altius royalties, being the Genesee mine and coal-fired station, to remain operational well past 2030.